Medication-Assisted Treatment for Opioid Addiction

 Phases of Medication-Assisted Treatment

-As you continue to receive your medication every day from your treatment center, you will experience fewer cravings and a lessening of withdrawal symptoms over time.
-Finding relief from these physical side effects will help you feel more stable in recovery and allow you to engage in counseling and support services and get to the root of your opioid use.
+As you continue to receive medication daily from your treatment center, cravings and withdrawal symptoms will lessen.
+Relief from physical side effects will help you feel more stable, allowing you to engage fully in counseling and support services.

 Advantages of Using Methadone for MAT

-• Methadone is a full opioid agonist, which means it satisfies your brain and body’s need for opioids without the risks of abuse
+Methadone is a full opioid agonist.
+It satisfies your brain and body’s need for opioids without the risks of misuse.

-• Taking methadone can prevent you from feeling the physical withdrawal symptoms and cravings that may lead you to relapse
+Taking methadone can prevent you from feeling the physical withdrawal symptoms and cravings that may lead to relapse.

-• A dose of methadone lasts 24 to 36 hours, and daily visits to your treatment center for medication give you structure in recovery
+A dose of methadone lasts 24 to 36 hours.
+Daily visits to your treatment center for medication give you structure in recovery.

-• Methadone does not lose its effectiveness at a certain dose, so it can treat fentanyl, heroin and high doses of prescription opioids
+Methadone doesn’t lose its effectiveness at a certain dose, so it can treat fentanyl, heroin, and high doses of prescription opioids.

-We offer methadone at all of our MedMark locations, and our team is here to help you decide if it is the best option for your medication-assisted treatment program.
+We offer methadone at all of our MedMark locations.
+Our team is here to help you decide if it is the best option for your medication-assisted treatment program.

-Most of our patients who take methadone only experience mild side effects, but it is always best to talk with our team about any symptoms you are seeing.
-Methadone is like other medications, and it may take some time for us to find the right dose for you, so watch for side effects such as:
+Most people taking methadone experience only mild side effects, but you should always tell our team about any symptoms.
+It can take time to find the right dose, so watch for side effects such as:

 • Cold or flu-like symptoms